matter-labs/zinc/zinc-book/src/01-design-background.md

 The goal of Zinc is to make writing safe zero-knowledge circuits and ZKP-based smart contracts easy.
 It has been designed with the following principles in mind:

 - **Security**.
-It should be easy to write deterministic and secure programs.
+It should be easy to write deterministic and secure applications.
 Conversely, it should be hard to write code to exploit some possible vulnerabilities found in other programming languages.
 - **Safety**.
 The language must enforce the strictest semantics available,